jimbateson/jamesbateson.co.uk/src/articles/making-tab-patterns-accessible.md

 Tabs can be hard to get right, and it's worth considering if they are really the right way forward for what you're trying to acheive.
 The example I had, probably didn't in all honesty, and it has caused accessibility issues and complications when another developer has come to look at it.

 However, if you do need to use them.
-These accessible considerations will stop any access barriers making them unusable to everyone but sighted users.
+These accessible considerations will ensure that users with different access needs will be able to navigate the tabs along with benefits for sighted/mouse users.